spro/simon/README.md

 {"success": "definitely"}
 ```

-If you add multiple backends to a set, new visitors will be randomly directed to one of them as a rough form of load balancing.
-If a session ID is present (using the cookie "cookie_connect.sid" by default) simon will direct subsequent visits to the same backend.
+If Simon finds multiple destinations, new visitors will be randomly directed to one of them as a rough form of load balancing.
+If a session ID is present Simon will direct all further visits to the same destination.
+The session ID is read from the cookie "cookie_connect.sid" by default, see options below for how to change this.

 ## Wildcard domains